thegwydd/ImGuiOrx/README.md

 To allow your linker to link the proper library you need to specify static library folder where ImGuiOrx static library can be found:
  -**(ImGuiOrx folder)/lib/static**

+You need to link at least two libraries in order to build your project:
+- imgui_orx
+- orx

+**In your test project, the *orx* library must be the last one to be linked, hence, it must be put after imgui_orx library.**

 As you can see in **(ImGuiOrx folder)/test/main.cpp**, you need to include:

 - ImGui_Orx.h